Tool: Telehealth Policy Finder

 Across the country, no two states are alike in how they define and regulate telehealth.
 To help policymakers, health advocates and other health care professionals understand the policies and trends throughout the nation, the Telehealth Policy Finder tool compiles telehealth-related laws and regulations across all 50 states and the District of Columbia, as well as at the federal level.

-Read the full Spring 2023 report, and explore the state summary chart showing where states stand on many key telehealth policies, as well as an infographic highlighting key findings.
+Read the full Fall 2024 report, and explore the state summary chart showing where states stand on many key telehealth policies, as well as an infographic highlighting key findings.

 Additional findings:

-- Fifty states and Washington DC provide reimbursement for some form of live video in Medicaid fee-for-service.
-Both the jurisdictions of Puerto Rico and Virgin Islands do not explicitly indicate they reimburse for live video in their permanent Medicaid policies.
+- Fifty states, Washington DC and Puerto Rico provide reimbursement for some form of live video in Medicaid fee-for-service.
+The Virgin Islands does not explicitly indicate they reimburse for live video in their permanent Medicaid policies.

-- Twenty-eight state Medicaid programs reimburse for store-and-forward.
-Wisconsin, Rhode Island and Illinois are the states which added reimbursement for store-and-forward, although each in a limited capacity.
+- Thirty-seven state Medicaid programs reimburse for store-and-forward.
+Colorado, Delaware, New Hampshire, and Pennsylvania are the states which added reimbursement for store-and-forward, although each in a limited capacity.
+Note that some states only reimburse store-and-forward through specific communication technology-based service (CTBS) codes.

-- Thirty-six states and DC Medicaid programs reimburse for audio-only telephone in some capacity; however, often with limitations.
-Hawaii and Georgia are the two states that added reimbursement in some capacity for audio-only telehealth since Fall 2022.
+- Forty-five states and DC Medicaid programs reimburse for audio-only telephone in some capacity; however, often with limitations.
+Two states, Delaware and West Virginia, added reimbursement for audioonly telehealth in some capacity since Fall 2023.

-- Forty-three states, the District of Columbia and Virgin Islands have a private payer law that addresses telehealth reimbursement.
+- Forty-four states, the District of Columbia, Puerto Rico and the Virgin Islands have a private payer law that addresses telehealth reimbursement.
 Not all of these laws require reimbursement or payment parity.
-Twenty-four states have explicit payment parity.
-There has been no movement in private payer laws since Fall 2022.
+Twenty-three states have explicit payment parity.
+Both Puerto Rico and Pennsylvania are the two new states that have added private payer policies since Fall 2023.

 Getting started with the Policy Finder